dip-proto/fastly.js/fastly-vcl/vcl-functions/rate_limiting_functions.md

    - Include helpful headers (Retry-After, X-Rate-Limit-*)
    - Provide clear error messages to help clients understand limits

-5. Counter Naming:
+5. Resource Naming:
-   - Use consistent naming conventions for counters
-   - Include user identifiers in counter names for user-specific limits
+   - Declare rate counters and penalty boxes at the top level with descriptive names
-   - Consider namespace prefixes for different types of rate limits
+   - Use separate rate counters and penalty boxes for different types of limits so they can be tuned independently

 6. Performance Considerations:
+   - Rate counters are probabilistic: counts and rates are estimates
    - Check penalty boxes before incrementing counters
-   - Use the most specific rate limit checks first
    - Be mindful of the performance impact of complex rate limiting logic

 7. Monitoring and Tuning: